cbeggs615/61040-portfolio/assignments/assignment2.md

 ### The Problem: Multi-League fans struggle to keep track of their teams
 **Description** <br>
 Fans who follow teams across different leagues (ex.
 NFL + MLB) face the challenge of fragmented schedules and stats.
-With each league operating independently and most apps overwhelming users with excess content, it is difficult for multi-league fans to get a clear, unified view of the information that matters most to them
+This makes it hard for multi-league fans to get a clear, unified picture of their teams without juggling apps and sifting through irrelevant content.

 ### Stakeholders:
 **Multi-League Fans** <br>